KaTO Game Rules

 6. Calling KaTO

-When you have exactly one card left, say KaTO before the next player begins a turn.
-Forgetting this can result in a two card penalty if noticed in time.
+When you have exactly one card left, say “KaTO” before the next player starts their turn.
+Forgetting this may result in a two-card penalty - if noticed in time.

 7. Winning a Round